 Magazine

-John Burson Subscribe
+by John Burson

 How to write headline by David Ogilvy.
 Math formula with 11 variables.

-Main components of selling headline:
+Main components of a headline that sell:

-1. Name your prospects in the headline.
+1. Name your prospects in the headline

 If you sell a remedy for bladder weakness, display the BLADDER WEAKNESS in your headline.

-2. Promise a benefit in the headline.
+2. Promise a benefit in the headline

-Example: for hormone cream: HOW WOMEN OVER 35 can LOOK YOUNGER.
+Example: for hormone cream: HOW WOMEN OVER 35 CAN LOOK YOUNGER.

-4. Add more wonder phrases.
+4. Add more wonder phrases

 HOW TO, SUDDENLY, NOW, ANNOUNCING, INTRODUCING, IT'S HERE, JUST ARRIVED, IMPORTANT DEVELOPMENT, IMPROVEMENT, AMAZING, SENSATIONAL, REMARKABLE, REVOLUTIONARY, STARLING, MIRACLE, MAGIC, OFFER, QUICK, EASY, WANTED, CHALLENGE, ADVICE TO, THE TRUTH ABOUT, COMPARE, BARGAIN, HURRY, LAST CHANCE.